GitZH-Chen/GitZH-Chen.github.io/_pages/includes/intro.md

 I am always open for collaboration.
 If you are interested in my research, please drop me an email.

 I am building a GitHub repo, [Awesome-Riemannian-Deep-Learning](https://github.com/GitZH-Chen/Awesome-Riemannian-Deep-Learning), containing resources on deep learning over Riemannian spaces. 🚀
+I am also a contributor to [geoopt](https://github.com/geoopt/geoopt), a popular Riemannian optimization library compatible with PyTorch.

 <!-- If you are a junior researcher, you might be interested in [AIPaperTutorial](https://github.com/GitZH-Chen/AIPaperTutorial) on paper writting ✍️. -->